 Catastrophic injuries are usually permanent and can severely impact an injury victim’s life.
 Some effects that an injury victim may have to deal with include:

 Each personal injury case is different, so there is no way to determine how much your case is worth without investigating your claim.
-When you hire our catastrophic injury lawyer, one of the first things they will do is sit down with you to go over all the facts of your case.
+When you hire our catastrophic injury lawyers, one of the first things they will do is sit down with you to go over all the facts of your case.
 Once we understand what happened and who is responsible for your injuries, we can then give you an idea of how much your case is worth.

 It’s important to note that fault does play a large part in your case, especially in the DC Metro area.
 If you are found partially at fault for the accident, your case may be thrown out.
 That’s why it’s crucial to speak to a personal injury attorney to learn all your options.